19hours/sg-statutes/Acts/National Heritage Board Act.md

 (6) The Board may act notwithstanding any vacancy in its membership.

-(7) Subject to the provisions of this Act, the Board may make standing orders to regulate its own procedure and, in particular, the holding of meetings, the notice to be given of such meetings, the proceedings thereat, the keeping of minutes and the custody, production and inspection of such minutes.
+(7) Subject to the provisions of this Act, the Board may make standing orders to regulate its own procedure and, in particular, the holding of meetings, the notice to be given of such meetings, the proceedings at such meetings, the keeping of minutes and the custody, production and inspection of such minutes.

 Validity of acts of members

-13\.
-The acts of a member shall be valid notwithstanding any defect that may afterwards be discovered in his appointment or qualifications.
+13. The acts of a member shall be valid notwithstanding any defect that may afterwards be discovered in his appointment or qualifications.

+[21/2008]

 SECOND SCHEDULE